F5Networks/f5-appsvcs-templates/docs/userguide/using-app-templates.rst

         - Summary

       * - Submit
-        - Submit this application to AS3 for deployment
+        - Submit this application to AS3 for deployment.

       * - Render
-        - See a sample of the rendered output of this template
+        - See a sample of the rendered output of this template.

       * - Schema
         - View the JSON schema of this template parameters.